Skip to content

 Caution with Wi-Fi Routers and Modems

-Devices You Should Unplug
+Devices You Should Disconnect from Power

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.